-Adding images to an email can emphasize the message you want to deliver to your customers and can impact their impression on your company's brand.
-Images are generally hosted on a server, like Amazon S3, and referenced in the HTML of the email using an absolute image source URL.
+Adding images to an email can emphasize the message you want to send to your customers and provide an overall better customer experience.
+Images are generally hosted on a server and you would insert them into the email using an absolute image source URL.

 The typical file image formats you should stick too are JPEG, PNG, GIF.
 You can also use BMP and SVG, but client support for these formats are not covered as well as the aforementioned three.